-Open from September through June, Thrifty Treasures is open Mondays and Tuesdays from 10:00 am-4: 00 pm.
+Open from September through June, Thrifty Treasures is open Mondays and Tuesdays from 10:00 am-4: 00 pm and Saturdays from 10:00am-1:00pm.
 We welcome those to shop our store to help those in need, to donate your treasures or to volunteer to work.
 Please come by and see us!

 Monday and Tuesday